Jarred-Sumner/atbuild/README.md

 - Easy, editable code generation
 - Write high-performance JavaScript libraries by removing the runtime
-- Determinstic dead code elimination by never including unused code in the first place (instead of removing it after use)
+- Determinstic dead code elimination
 - Move slow code from runtime to buildtime

 # How it works